Delaware airmen charged with sexually abusing runaway girl

 DOVER, Del.
-(AP) — Federal prosecutors have charged two airmen stationed at Dover Air Force Base in Delaware with sexually abusing a teenage runaway they harbored on base.
+(AP) — Federal prosecutors have charged two airmen stationed at Dover Air Force Base with sexually abusing a teenage runaway they harbored on base.

-Court records unsealed Thursday indicate that 25-year-old Dalian Washington and 21-year-old Akeem Beazer are being detained pending trial.
+According to court records unsealed Thursday, Dalian Washington, 25, and Akeem Beazer, 21, waived their rights to preliminary hearings and are being detained pending trial.

 Both men are charged with sex abuse of a minor.
 Washington also is charged with sex trafficking of a child.

-Their attorneys did not immediately respond to email messages Thursday evening.
+Attorneys for the two men did not immediately respond to email messages Thursday evening.

 Most Read Stories